lwmcc/cerqa_flutter_module/README.md

 Added flutter screen for Chat.
 Will add for Profile, and Inbox.
 The Chat screen is using mock data for now, I have added the Pigeon tool for Android, Flutter communication.
-I am working on wiring this up at them moment so that I can fetch chats, and groups from Amplify and send them to the Flutter UI.
+I am working on wiring this up at the moment so that I can fetch chats, and groups from Amplify and send them to the Flutter UI.

 [flutter_test_mock_data_from_android.webm](https://github.com/user-attachments/assets/7214794c-4c93-4f6b-8758-75eeec85a8c1)